Gutermann Leak Locating Correlators

 Gutermann AQUASCAN TM2 Trunk Main Leak Locating Correlator

-The 820 loggers operate very similarly to the TM2 system but is geared toward smaller diameter pipelines.
+The 820 loggers operate very similarly to the TM2 system, but is geared toward smaller diameter pipelines.
 The loggers are physically attached to features along the water pipeline throughout a pipeline system by magnetism.
 Valve stems, fire hydrants, backflow preventers, and hose bibs are the most common appurtenances to which the loggers are attached.
 The loggers record audio along the pipeline and are programmed to identify the acoustic signature associated with a leak.
-The technology is refined to rule out false positives (or false negatives) while also filtering out ambient noises.
-Correlation occurs when sequential loggers detect the same acoustic leak signature at which point the precise location of the anomaly is recorded.
+The technology is refined to rule out false positives or negatives, while also filtering out ambient noises.
+Correlation occurs when sequential loggers detect the same acoustic leak signature, at which point the precise location of the anomaly is recorded.

+CPM owns 38 individual loggers providing the capability of inspecting several miles of pipeline for leaks in a single deployment.
 In most cases, the loggers are attached to features and left overnight to ensure any temporary or cyclical leak noise is recorded.
-The loggers are accompanied by a tablet which maps their deployment location making for easy collection the following day and they can immediately be re-deployed in new locations.
-The data is then processed, and the results show a simple ‘leak’ or ‘no leak’ for the specific sections of pipe.
+The loggers are accompanied by a tablet which maps their deployment location making for easy collection the following day, with immediate re-deployment in new locations.

 AQUASCOPE 3 Digital Acoustic Leak Locator

 The simplest, yet reliable, tool that CPM operates for leak detection is a ground microphone.
-CPM utilizes ground microphone equipment to manually attempt to locate or verify leaks in pipelines.
-Acoustic microphones are used to detect and amplify the noise created by leaks in pressurized pipes and can be used to pinpoint the exact location of suspected leaks.
+Ground microphone equipment is used to manually attempt to locate or verify leaks in pipelines.
+Acoustic microphones are used to detect and amplify the noise created by leaks in pressurized pipes, and can be used to pinpoint the exact location of suspected leaks.
 Generally, ground microphones are used as part of a phased approach to pipeline leak detection after specific locations have been determined with the correlating loggers.
 The microphone is used to validate leaks in areas indicated by the loggers but can also be used independently if other evidence suggests a leak in a specific area.